-Using the Social Value Portal: Guidance
+Using the Social Value Portal: Guidance for Members

 N.B.
 Updates are continuously being made on the Portal so, for the latest version of this document, please use the following link:

 The Social Value Portal is an online tool for monitoring, measuring and managing the tendering and delivery of Social Value through contracts and other business-related activities.
 The aim of this is to understand what value business brings to society.
-The Social Value Portal uses a range of robust and transparent proxies, and other indicators, to allow the comparison of different bids as part of a tender or procurement, and to then monitor the delivery of Social Value commitments made.
+The Social Value Portal uses a range of robust and transparent proxies, as well as other indicators, to allow the comparison of different bids as part of a tender or procurement, and to then monitor the delivery of Social Value commitments made.

 1.1.
 How do we measure Social Value?